 Stream on Four Devices Simultaneously

-If you opt for the Blue and Orange bundle plan, you can stream Sling TV on four devices at once!
+If you opt for the Blue and Orange bundle plan, you can stream Sling TV on four devices at once.
+One device can stream an Orange-only plan and the other three devices can stream on the Sling Blue package.
 Other live streaming platforms might only allow you to stream on two devices at once.

-You get seven days to try Sling for free.
+You get three days to try Sling for free.
 This should be enough time to determine if you like streaming live TV and your internet bandwidth is up to par.

 Sometimes, Sling TV isn’t a perfect option.
 Here are a few of Sling TVs weaknesses.